All Episodes

 And so I always like to follow the money.

-So when it comes to Nate Morris' race, I like everything that I just heard on your show, but I want to see who are the donors that are supporting him, who are the donors that are supporting his opponents, what are these establishment super PACs doing?
+So when it comes to Nate Morris's race, I like everything that I just heard on your show, but I want to see who are the donors that are supporting him, who are the donors that are supporting his opponents, what are these establishment super PACs doing?

 And then I want to probably support the opposite of that.

-So I think that I want to watch these primaries play out, See where President Trump comes in on it.
+So I think that I want to watch these primaries play out, see where President Trump comes in on it.

-I do know there are two the two candidates Nate Morris was referring to as his opponents are absolutely McConnell back candidates and Mitch McConnell absolutely hates Nate Morris and so that means he's probably the best candidate in that race.
+I do know there are two, the two candidates Nate Morris was referencing as his opponents are absolutely McConnell-back candidates.

-Hang on for a second.
+Hang on for one second.

 We're going to take a short commercial break.